CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ## Configure Latency and Congestion Thresholds

 WJH latency and congestion metrics depend on threshold settings to trigger the events.
 Packet latency is measured as the time spent inside a single system (switch).
 Congestion is measured as a percentage of buffer occupancy on the switch.
-When WJH triggers events when the high and low thresholds are crossed.
+When specified, WJH triggers events when the high and/or low thresholds are crossed.

 To configure these thresholds, run: